Torrent sculpin: Systematics

+Distribution

 C. rhotheus is a widespread species that is a bottom-dwelling fish, persisting in high numbers.
 They are commonly found within the Columbia River Basin.
 This consists of British Columbia, Washington, Idaho, Montana, and Oregon regions.
 It also lives in the upper Fraser River system in British Colombia, the coastal drainage systems in Nehalem River within Oregon, and the coastal drainage systems in Pudget Sound within Washington.

 C. rhotheus has a wide range of habitats that mostly consist of lotic water systems.
 They are present within medium to large streams and can be found in lakes further north.
 Their distribution is patchy within the Lake Washington basin.
 There are four other sculpin species which inhabit the Lake Washington basin with higher numbers, including 25 native species and 20 introduced species.
 Introduced, or non-native species, can cause increased competition and predation on sculpins, weakening their population numbers.
 Within the Cedar River, C. rhotheus is the most abundant species of sculpin.
 C. rhotheus has a cold water-adapted physiology that allows them to live within streams along the Pacific Northwest which are inhabitable for most fish species.